open/close all folders

 - Giant Robo: The Animation had the superpowered "Experts of Justice" as ICPO agents.
 Yes, Interpol basically had the Justice League on its payroll here.

 - Possibly justified in Gunslinger Girl.
-Hillshire Hartman met Triella during his job as an investigator for Europol - the localized version of Interpol.
-He was acting outside his jurisdiction though and got fired, ending up as Triella's handler.
+Hillshire Hartman met Triela during his job as an investigator for Europol, the localized version of Interpol.
+He was acting outside his jurisdiction though and got fired, ending up as Triela's handler in the SWA.

 - Darkholders from Marvel Comics stars one of these, agent Sam Buchannan.
 Partly justified in that in the comics, Interpol has degenerated to little more then a devil cult.